csheldonhess/fcig/Report_of_the_Code4Lib_Fiscal_Continuity_Interest_Group.md

 ## Are you able to readily collect funds in a variety of ways, such as check, bank transfer, PayPal, direct credit card payments, and so forth?

 Yes

+# Appendix D — DuraSpace

+Appendix D — Proposal by DuraSpace to act as fiscal sponsor

+[DuraSpace](http://www.duraspace.org/) describes itself as follows:

+> DuraSpace is a non-profit organization providing technical leadership, sustainability planning, fundraising, community development, marketing and communications, collaborations and strategic partnerships and administration to the DSpace, Fedora and VIVO projects.

+DuraSpace has expressed interest in acting as a fiscal sponsor to Code4Lib.
+In July and August of 2017, the FCIG posed its questions to representatives of DuraSpace.
+In early September, FCIG members held a conference call with DuraSpace to discuss their response.
+Their final response to the initial questions follows.

+## What does your fee structure look like, for fiscal sponsorship of a group?

+We’ve structured fiscal agreements in a variety of ways.
+For example, we have experience with flat fee, percentage of gross receipts, and hourly rate calculations plus transaction fee arrangements.

+As mentioned by FCIG, if DuraSpace is selected as a fiscal sponsor, we would be responsible for filing taxes, handling funds, contract review, performing due diligence on those contracts and signing them.
+We recommend a flat annual fee of $7,000 USD.
+We will also recommend fiscal practices that ensure Code4Lib maintain a healthy fiscal reserve and purchase event insurance.

+What would you need from Code4Lib, in terms of organization?
+What kind of governance, if any, would your organization need Code4Lib to have?

+We would like to have identified leadership within the project community that is authorized to sign a Memorandum of Understanding (MOU), if needed and have authority to spend C4L money.

+## Is a single point of contact sufficient?
+(For example, the chair of the conference committee?)

+If the conference committee chair is able to speak to or connect us with those responsible for the journal or other initiatives that require fiscal intervention we would consider a single point of contact.
+We typically work with a steering committee for sponsored or incubated projects.

+## Would it be acceptable for that point of contact to change annually?

+Yes.

+## (If applicable) Does that point of contact need to be a formal member of your organization?

+No.

+## What kind of control does your organization want/need to have, if any, over Code4Lib’s processes?

+We promote autonomy for our partners, projects, contracts, etc.

+## Would your organization need Code4Lib to follow your organization’s bylaws, or to have our own?

+C4L would be expected to report expenses and revenues adhering to GAAP practices and report revenue and expenses in the same fiscal year: [http://duraspace.org/sites/duraspace.org/files/bylaws-may-2010-approved%20copy_0.pdf](http://duraspace.org/sites/duraspace.org/files/bylaws-may-2010-approved%20copy_0.pdf).

+## Would Code4Lib need to adopt your organization’s code of conduct for its conferences, or may we continue to use our own?

+DuraSpace does have a draft Code of Conduct, available here: [https://docs.google.com/document/d/1HRisLUyIGZnQR52okP96_Tej6noiB4hy1NiCy1mlSd4/edit](https://docs.google.com/document/d/1HRisLUyIGZnQR52okP96_Tej6noiB4hy1NiCy1mlSd4/edit).
+It is based in part on the C4L code.

+Affiliates can use their own Code of Conduct.
+For example Samvera and VIVO have their own Codes of Conducts.

+## Would we have the option available to have a conference in Canada, if a group there volunteered, or would that pose problems for your organization?
+Can you readily receive and disburse funds in Canadian dollars?

+We have two staff members located in Canada.
+We can receive and disburse funds in CDN for payroll.
+However, when spending outside of the USA on events we are limited to two payment methods, wire transfer and check in USD.
+Lifting these limitations is something we can investigate with our bank if C4L is interested in pursuing fiscal sponsorship with DuraSpace.

+## Some of our attendees are international; will this pose any problems?

+No, we aim to engage effectively with the global community.
+We can write sponsorship letters for attendees whose organizations require them and have a policy to return registration fees if someone is turned away at immigration.

+## Do you have enough staff available to deal with bookkeeping, particularly during the registration rush and the post-conference invoice-paying period?

+At present, no. We would need to contract more time from our accountant and allocate portions of time from a few members of our executive leadership team in the pre and post-conference periods.

+## In the worst case, do you have sufficient assets or insurance to absorb the complete failure of a Code4Lib conference?

+We have an obligation to the greater DuraSpace community to spend money, including reserves, on projects and contracts, as articulated in membership agreements, MOUs, and other formal agreements.
+Similarly, we will not use Code4Lib conference money for anything but related expenses as approved by the Code4Lib community.

+However, we are capable of obtaining event insurance to protect against the failure of a conference against natural disasters and other insurable occurrences.
+We have a good network of insurers who can help us find a good option to mitigate risk.
+In many cases, venue costs and contracts pose the most risk.
+We would expect Code4Lib to build a reserve (within 5 years) to cover a minimum of half of the total accommodation costs for an event (approximately $75,000) to mitigate the risk of an uninsurable occurrence (e.g. circumstances that may lead to changing location and losing a deposit/ breaking terms).

+## Do you currently act as a fiscal sponsor for a group that did not originate from within your own organization?
+May we contact them?

+The Samvera project is an affiliate project.
+The steering committee consists of DuraSpace’s Debra Hanken Kurtz, Hull University’s Richard Green & Chris Awre, Stanford University’s Tom Cramer (signing authority), University of Virginia’s Robin Ruggaber.
+We can make introductions for contact as you wish.

+The VIVO project went from incubated project to full project recently.
+Mike Conlon is the contact for VIVO.
+We can make an introductions for contact as you wish.

+PASIG is an affiliate group.
+Art Pasquinelli and Tom Cramer are the contacts.
+We can make introductions for contact as you wish.

+## Have you acted in the past as a fiscal sponsor for a group or project that subsequently decided to leave your organization?
+If so, why did they leave?

+Not in the recent past, no.

+## How would you manage giving Code4Lib conference organizers timely access to financial records for monies held by your organization on Code4Lib's behalf?

+There would be regular reporting based on the conference registration system as well as monthly financial reporting.

+## Are there any significant incompatibilities between your mission and Code4Lib’s?

+We feel our mission aligns well with that of Code4Lib.

+DuraSpace is committed to providing leadership and innovation in the development and deployment of open technologies that promote durable, persistent access to digital data.
+We collaborate with academic, scientific, cultural, and technology communities in creating practical solutions to help ensure that current and future generations have access to our collective digital heritage.
+Our values are expressed in our organizational byline, "open technologies for durable digital content."

+We promote the autonomy for our partners.
+We will strive to support the decisions of our affiliates (both fiscal and ethical) as much as possible, within the parameters of our own organization's legal and fiscal responsibility.

+## Are you able to readily collect funds in a variety of ways, such as check, bank transfer, PayPal, direct credit card payments, and so forth?

+Yes.
+All of the above mentioned payment options are accepted by DuraSpace.